theIDinside/cxg/README.md

 - Ctrl + P:             Show popup view (no other functionality than a normal view as of now)
 - Ctrl + shift + I:     Open Input box (screen shot below)

+## Code quality
+I have to be very clear and say that the quality of this code, how it's designed, is particularly awful.
+That mostly has to do with my inexperience with writing applications that deal directly with OpenGL.
+Therefore most of the stuff becomes hack and slash (and I do mean, wild, hack and slash) to get it working, and once I've done that, start thinking about architecturing the design. (one example of this hack-n-slash-then-design, is what I did with DrawCommandList in [the polygon renderer](src/opengl/rectangle.rs))

 ## Screenshots